bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ### Adding data attributes into Cornerstone’s HTML files

-Data attributes must be manually added to a product in order to track shopper events and interactions with a product.
-Because data attributes collect product data at a very granular level, there will be multiple locations you will have to add attributes on a singular product in order to get a comprehensive look at the product’s data.
+You must manually add data attributes to a product in order to track shopper events and interactions with a product.
+Because data attributes collect product data at a very granular level, there will be multiple locations you will have to add attributes on a singular product to get a comprehensive look at the product’s data.
 For example, if you want to, it is imperative to note that you can view a product by clicking any of the following:

 * The name of the product
 * The **Quick View** button